 Find more Sugarloaf Events - SimpleTix Events

-Join the North Bay Bear Collaborative (NBBC) and its Lead Scientist Meghan Walla-Murphy on a special day to learn how to track bears in the field.
-This one-of-a-kind fundraiser will be held at the Pepperwood Preserve and all proceeds will go to the NBBC's efforts to keep black bears wild and safe in the North Bay.
+Join the North Bay Bear Collaborative (NBBC) and its Lead Scientist, Meghan Walla-Murphy, and Tracker Steve Hammerich of Pepperwood on a special day to learn how to track bears in the field.
+This one-of-a-kind fundraiser will be held at the Pepperwood Preserve, and all proceeds will go to the NBBC's efforts to keep black bears wild and safe in the North Bay.

-The day will start with 3-4 hours in the field looking for bear signs and bear habitats.
+The day will start with 3-4 hours in the field, looking for bear signs and habitats.
 Learn to identify bear tracks, scat, bedding sites, tree markings, and more.
-After the time in the field, you will join your fellow safari participants and NBBC leaders and volunteers for a gourmet meal prepared by Still Hungry Catering.
+After the time in the field, you will join your fellow safari participants, NBBC leaders, and volunteers for a gourmet meal prepared by Still Hungry Catering.

-The hike will cover rough terrain, so be prepared with long pants, wet weather gear, and hiking poles.
+The hike may cover rough terrain, so wear long pants, wet weather gear, and hiking poles.

 About the NBBC:

 Cultivating a Bear Culture in the North Bay

 The North Bay Bear Collaborative is a working group of agencies, non-profit conservation groups, landowners, and individuals committed to being proactive liaisons between humans and bears.
 We aim to mitigate future challenges that may arise from the North Bay’s increasing black bear population.